TUW-VieVS/VieSchedpp_AUTO/README.md

 - downtimes are automatically taken from IVS intensive master for non-intensive sessions
 - if you need to manually enter additional downtimes or add station in tagalong mode use the `./downtimes.txt` and `./tagalong.txt` file
 - an easy trick to add more complex parameter changes is to add them via multi-schedling parameters
-- if you want to automatically upload files to the IVS BKG server, you have to provide your password to the program.
-Please save password in a file called `BKG_pw.txt` or insert password in source code (see file `Transfer.py`, line with comment `*** INSERT PASSWORD HERE (replace pw) ***`
+- if you want to automatically upload files to the IVS BKG server, you have to provide your username and password to the program.
+Please save username and password in a file called `BKG_pw.txt` (delimited by one whitespace) or insert username and password in source code directly (see file `Transfer.py`, line with comment `*** INSERT USER AND PASSWORD HERE (replace user, pw) ***`

 # Template restrictions